epics-modules/lua/documentation/adding_libraries.md

 Then when you load the dbd file into your IOC, the library gets automatically registered and then opened when you start an instance of the lua shell.
-If, however, you are already within the lua shell when the database is loaded, there is a lua function *shell.loadLibraries()* that will go through and open the libraries so you don't need to open another instance of the lua shell.
+If, however, you are already within the lua shell when the database is loaded, there is a lua function *shell.loadRegistered()* that will go through and open the libraries so you don't need to open another instance of the lua shell.